Welcome to State Capitol State Park, a unique place to stroll, reflect and gather.

 The variety of locales of Oregon’s State Parks and National Forests reflects our state’s diverse geography including beaches, forests, lakes, rock pinnacles and deserts.
 Oregon has 153 state parks, and 16 National Forests and the innkeepers of the Oregon Bed and Breakfast Guild can’t wait to share them with you.

 Mark your calendars and get ready for a special day of appreciation.
-State Parks Day is coming up on June 3rd, 2023 in Oregon, and it’s a fantastic opportunity to explore the beauty of the state parks.
+Oregon State Parks Day is coming up on first Saturday in June and it’s a fantastic opportunity to explore the beauty of Oregon State Parks.

 Oregon Bed and Breakfast Guild is ready to share Oregon with you: it’s environment, culture, and heritage.
 Combine gracious hospitality with ambiance at an inspected and approved Oregon Bed and Breakfast Guild member Inn.